Still using a heavy rucksack while riding?

 Warning about Overloading

-Many people in biker forums recommend going with larger top boxes because “you can always use more storage.”
+Many biker forums recommend going with larger top boxes because “you can always use more storage.”

 Yes – having storage is great, but it can cause some problems if you go too large.

 - Overloading: People tend to overload top boxes.
 Even the best top boxes have a max capacity of around 10kg.
 Too much weight can make your bike wobble and throws the centre of gravity off.
 Be careful!

 - Difficulty Handling: Even empty top boxes will still add a lot of weight to your bike.
 If you have a small motorcycle, are going off-road, or go at high speeds, this can affect handling.

 - Damage to the Bike: If you overload your top box, you could crack your rear frame.
 During off-roading, the stress from the top box can also break the sub-frame.

 In short, don’t buy a huge top box for a tiny bike.
 And (regardless of bike size) never overload your top box.

 How to Choose

-Motorcycle top boxes range from the ultra-cheap to expensive products by top brand names.
+Motorcycle top boxes range from ultra-cheap to expensive products by top brand names.
 Bear in mind that there is no one best motorcycle top box for all bikes.
 It depends on how you want to use it.

 Top Box Size and Shape

 As a general rule, you need to get a motorcycle top box that is big enough to fit the following items:

 For solo riders, this means getting at least 37 litres.
 If you have a pillion or armour on your jacket, you’ll probably need at least 46 litres.